Facts about epilepsy life insurance

 Does epilepsy affect life insurance coverage?

 No – life insurance is generally the same product, regardless of your health, or any medical conditions.
-It will pay out a cash lump sum to your family or to your beneficiaries (family or dependents) if you die which will provide financial security in the future.
+It will pay out a cash lump sum to your family or your beneficiaries (family or dependents) if you die which will provide financial security in the future.
 If you’ve been diagnosed with epilepsy then you’ll need to answer some questions about it and potentially provide a GP report.

 Do I need to tell life insurance about epilepsy?

 Yes – if you’ve been diagnosed with epilepsy then you’ll be asked questions specifically about this condition.
 You must make sure that you answer these questions as truthfully and honestly as you can to avoid problems when you claim.